 Fig. 4 Pareto solution

-The optimization methods are categorized generally into two groups, deterministic methods and stochastic ones12).
-If one want to search the maximum values of the objective functions and these functions have a single peak in their solution space, the deterministic method is suitable.
-On the while, in cases that the objective functions have plural peaks, the deterministic method is risky of getting stuck in a local optima.
-The stochastic method is suitable in these cases.
-In general, aerodynamic problems have the plural peaks.
+The optimization methods are generally categorized into two groups: deterministic and stochastic ones12).
+The deterministic method is suitable if one wants to search for the maximum values of the objective functions and these functions have a single peak in their solution space.
+In cases where the objective functions have plural peaks, the deterministic method is risky of getting stuck in local optima, and the stochastic method is more suitable in these cases.
+In general, aerodynamic problems have plural peaks.

-Amidst the stochastic approaches, there is an evolutionary algorithm, which mimics biological evolution.
-In the evolutionary algorithm, an initial population of design candidates called individuals is randomly generated at first.
-A fitness function of each individual, which is related with the objective function, is evaluated.
-Matting pairs of the individuals with higher fitness values are selected to produce offspring for the next generation by exchanging and mutating their design parameters.
-Then the fitness functions of the new generation are evaluated and the matting pairs are selected to reproduce the next generation again.
-In the process, one can expect to have the individuals with better objective vales.
-The evolutionary algorithm can sample as many solutions as the number of individuals during the alternation of generations and is suitable to find Pareto optimal solutions.
-Moreover, the algorithm is easily programed for parallel computation.
+Among the stochastic approaches, an evolutionary algorithm mimics biological evolution.
+The evolutionary algorithm randomly generates an initial population of design candidates called individuals.
+The fitness function of each individual, which is related to the objective function, is evaluated.
+Matting pairs of individuals with higher fitness values are selected to produce offspring for the next generation by exchanging and mutating their design parameters.
+Then the fitness functions of the new generation are evaluated, and the matting pairs are selected to reproduce the next generation again.
+In the process, one can expect individuals with better objective values.
+The evolutionary algorithm can sample as many solutions as the number of individuals during the alternation of generations and is suitable for finding Pareto optimal solutions.
+Moreover, the algorithm is easily programmed for parallel computation.
 Each process of the evolutionary algorithm is explained as follows.

-Selection: One may say that the individuals with parents of the higher fitness values possibly have the higher fitness values comparing with ones with the parents of the lower fitness values.
+Selection: One may say that the individuals with parents with the higher fitness values possibly have the higher fitness values compared with those with the parents with the lower ones.
 Then the individuals to be parents are selected in a stochastic process corresponding to their fitness values.
-Several selection methods are proposed such as roulette selection, ranking selection and tournament selection10).
+Several selection methods are proposed, such as roulette selection, ranking selection, and tournament selection10).
 We employ Stochastic Universal Sampling (SUS)13) to prevent the loss of population diversity.
-SUS uses a roulette, which is divided into parts in proportion as their fitness values, with plural indicators to select a certain number of parents each wheel spin (Fig. 5).
+SUS uses a roulette divided into parts in proportion to their fitness values, with plural indicators to select a certain number of parents each wheel spin (Fig. 5).
 We have two indicators in this study.

-The fitness values are evaluated by Pareto ranking method14).
-In Pareto ranking method, ranks of Pareto optimal solutions are assigned one.
-The ranks of the other will be assigned in response to their locations in the solution space (Fig. 6).
+The Pareto ranking method14) evaluates the fitness values.
+In the Pareto ranking method, ranks of Pareto optimal solutions are assigned one value, and the ranks of the others will be assigned in response to their locations in the solution space (Fig. 6).
 In a population of a generation, if an individual is dominated by (inferior to) p piece of individuals, the rank of the individuals is assigned 1+ p.
-For instance, since the individual D in Figure 6 is inferior to the individuals A, B and C, the rank of the individual D is 4.
+For instance, since the individual D in Fig. 6 is inferior to the individuals A, B, and C, the rank of the individual D is 4.
 The fitness value is set to be an inverse number of the rank.